Vman45/linkedin-parsers/README.md

 ```

 ## Disclaimers
+* The tool is purely for research and educational purposes only.
+Usage of any of these scripts for attacking targets without prior explicit written consent is illegal and unethical.
+The owner of this repository cannot be held responsible for any damages caused.

-Scripts worked as of mid June 2020; LinkedIn does change stuff from time to time, so the scripts may require minor tweaking from time to time.
+* Scripts worked as of mid June 2020; LinkedIn does change stuff from time to time, so the scripts may require minor tweaking from time to time.